code-distortion/realnum/README.md

 ### Default format settings

-RealNum uses these default settings when `format()` is called: `"thousands !showPlus !accountingNeg !nullString !nullZero !trailZeros nbsp locale=en"`
+RealNum uses these default settings when `format()` is called: `"thousands !showPlus !accountingNeg !nullString !nullZero !trailZeros !breaking locale=en"`

 ***Note:*** `format()` options are processed using the [code-distortion/options](https://packagist.org/packages/code-distortion/options) package so they may be passed as expressive strings or associative arrays.
 The default options are stored internally as arrays.